Interview with a Hitman: Plot

 Finally, the interview nears a conclusion.
-Bethesda arrives, and Viktor gives the man a ring – a ring that belongs to the interviewer's brother.
+Bethesda arrives, and Viktor gives the man a ring, which belongs to the interviewer's brother.
 Bethesda tells the story of two girls taken from their father and sold into service; one sister is weaker, and dies, but the other is stronger, and survives.
-Bethesda is that sister – she was used by the interviewer when she was only 10.
-The interview was a trap, to make him dream that he could have his film career back.
-Viktor shoots him.
+Bethesda is that sister; she was used by the interviewer when she was only 10.
+The interview was a trap, and Viktor shoots him.

-Unsettled, Viktor sits down at Bethesda's invitation.
-She shoots him with the gun the interviewer had dropped, and explains why she went to the elaborate lengths she did to get to this point.
-It is revealed that Viktor killed Bethesda's parents when he first started his career as a hitman.
-She is the one who sold him out to Trafficant, who engineered the destruction of the interviewer, and ultimately, of Viktor himself.
+Unsettled, Viktor sits down at Bethesda's invitation, then she shoots him with the gun the interviewer had dropped, and explains why.
+She reveals that Viktor killed Bethesda's parents when he first started his career as a hitman.
+She sold him out to Traficant, engineered the destruction of the interviewer, and ultimately, of Viktor himself.
 She tells him that the baby is a boy, and when the boy is old enough, she will show him the video of the interview so he can know what kind of man his father was, and despise him.